dotnet/docs/docs/csharp/language-reference/compiler-options/language.md

 [!INCLUDE [lang-versions-table](../includes/langversion-table.md)]

 > [!IMPORTANT]
 > The `latest` value is generally not recommended.
-With it, the compiler enables the latest features, even if those features depend on updates not included in the configured target framework.
+With `latest`, the compiler enables the latest features, even if those features depend on updates not included in the configured target framework.

 ### Considerations

-- To ensure that your project uses the default compiler version recommended for your target framework, omit the **LangVersion** option.
+- To ensure that your project uses the default compiler version recommended for your target framework, don't use the **LangVersion** option.
 You can update the target framework to access newer language features.

-- Specifying `<LangVersion>default</LangVersion>` is different from omitting the **LangVersion** option.
-Specifying the value `default` uses the latest version of the language supported by the compiler, without taking into account the target framework.
+- Specifying **LangVersion** with the `default` value is different from omitting the **LangVersion** option.
+Specifying `default` uses the latest version of the language that the compiler supports, without taking into account the target framework.
 For example, building a project that targets .NET 6 from the current version of Visual Studio 2022 uses C# 10 if **LangVersion** isn't specified, but uses C# 11 if **LangVersion** is set to `default`.

 - Metadata referenced by your C# application isn't subject to the **LangVersion** compiler option.